Notifications

 • Scrap Metal Dealers and Recyclers Identification Act

-Additional reporting requirements for business-to-business scrap metal sales would ensure law enforcement have the information needed to identify suspicious activity and trace stolen property such as catalytic converters and copper wire.
+Additional reporting requirements for business-to-business scrap metal sales will ensure law enforcement have the information needed to identify suspicious activity and trace stolen property such as catalytic converters and copper wire.

 The government is also considering regulatory changes to allow law enforcement to issue violation tickets for offences to make it easier and faster to charge those who violate the act.
 Other regulatory changes would make more effective use of court resources by setting specified penalties for certain less serious offences under the act, and by giving justices of the peace jurisdiction to deal with them.